Game design is a competitive career so you’ll need to build up your portfolio to showcase your creative skills

 What to expect

-• According to the UKIE 2022 UK Games Industry Census, which looks at diversity within the UK games industry workforce, older people and women are underrepresented.
-Black, Asian or minority ethnic (BAME) games workers are also underrepresented, particularly at senior level.
-The aim is to redress these imbalances by raising the awareness of the games industry and its career paths, and through initiatives such as RaiseTheGame.
+• Women and black, Asian or minority ethnic (BAME) games works are typically underrepresented, particularly at senior level.
+The aim is to redress these imbalances by raising the awareness of the games industry through initiatives such as RaiseTheGame.

 • The dress code for the games industry as a whole is generally more relaxed than many other industries.

-• Travel isn't a feature of the work, although you may travel to represent your company at events and conferences.
+• Travel isn't a regular feature of the work, although you may travel occasionally to represent your company at events and conferences.

 Qualifications

-Although you don't need a degree to become a game designer, according to the UKIE, over 80% of game designers do have an undergraduate degree.
-Games-specific degrees are particularly useful.
-Relevant subjects include:
+Although you don't need a degree to become a game designer, the majority of people working within game design are graduates.
+Games-specific degrees are particularly useful and relevant subjects include:

 • computer science